KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Bubi by balassy](https://github.com/balassy/MMM-Bubi)

+1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-1. Typo: Found `Magic Mirror` in file `MMM-Bubi.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-Bubi.js`: Replace it with `MagicMirror²`.
-2. Recommendation: Found `XMLHttpRequest` in file `MMM-Bubi.js`: Replace it with built-in fetch.
+3. Recommendation: Found `XMLHttpRequest` in file `MMM-Bubi.js`: Replace it with built-in fetch.
+4. Recommendation: Replace eslintrc by new flat config.
-3. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Buienradar by StefanNienhuis](https://github.com/StefanNienhuis/MMM-Buienradar)